ardhendusgit/Containerization/README.md

   A Docker-Compose file is used to orchestrate the simultaneous and parallel execution of the containers.

 After proper testing of the containerized application, we push the customized images to Dockerhub.
-The images can be found at
+The images can be found at [Tomcat](https://hub.docker.com/repository/docker/ardhendushekhar/vprofileapp/general), [Nginx](https://hub.docker.com/repository/docker/ardhendushekhar/vprofileweb/general) and [MYSQL](https://hub.docker.com/repository/docker/ardhendushekhar/vprofiledb/general).